faister/connectedfactory/doc/opcpublisher.md

 ## Getting Started

-These instructions will teach you how to simulate a shop floor environment consisting of PLC tags which are plugged into an OPC UA Server.
-You will learn how to configure the OPC UA Publisher to subscribe to these OPC UA nodes and publish it to Azure IoT Hub.
+This is a step-by-step guide on how to simulate a factory/site shop floor consisting of PLC tags which are connected into an OPC UA Server.
+Most OPC UA Servers have existing add-ins which allow a number of connectivity options such as Modbus over TCP, etc. You will learn how to configure the OPC UA Publisher to subscribe to these OPC UA nodes and publish it to Azure IoT Hub.

 ### Prerequisites